AZYDEVE/weechat_frontend/Readme.md

 To set set the port you want to run the server on:

-<pre> for windows os type: "set PORT=&ltport number&gt
+<pre> for windows os type: set PORT=&ltport number&gt
- for Linux or mac :  "PORT=&ltport number&gt </pre>
+ for Linux or mac :  PORT=&ltport number&gt </pre>

 Then start the server, type: